HomeCommunities › Pontiac

 What to do about it

-1. Get a free assessment to see how your specific block compares within the community.
+1. Compare your block on the metro map to see how your specific area compares within the community.

 2. Walk the basement after the next hard rain for dampness, white mineral lines, or a musty smell.